Hermann Boehm (eugenicist): Role in eugenics and racial hygiene

 Boehm remained in Alt Rehse until just before the outbreak of the Second World War in September 1939.
 From 1938, he was also an honorary professor at the University of Rostock.
-From September through December 1939, he served as a camp doctor at an officers prisoner of war camp in Prenzlau.
+From September through December 1939, he served as a camp doctor at an officer's prisoner of war camp in Prenzlau.
 In January 1940, he returned to Alt Rehse and Rostock and remained there for the next three years.
 In 1942, Wagner's successor as Reich Health Leader, Leonardo Conti, told Boehm that he no longer saw a future for his hereditary biological research institute as part of the Führerschule.
 This prompted Boehm to seek an association with a university for his institute, and he accepted an appointment as a professor ordinarius of racial improvement at the University of Giessen from January 1943 until the end of war in May 1945.
 He was also the co-editor of the journal Der Biologe (The Biologist), which was taken over in 1939 by the Ahnenerbe, an SS-affiliated pseudoscientific association.

 Post-war life

 After the end of the war, Boehm ran a private medical practice in Giessen.
-In January and February 1947, Boehm was questioned as part of the investigation into the so-called Doctors Trial in Nuremberg.
-In an affidavit dated 28 February 1947, he identified one of the defendants, Dr. Karl Brandt, as the "responsible authority" and "leading personality" of the Nazi euthanasia program.
+In January and February 1947, Boehm was questioned as part of the investigation into the so-called Doctors' Trial in Nuremberg.
+In an affidavit dated 28 February 1947, he identified one of the defendants, Karl Brandt, as the "responsible authority" and "leading personality" of the Nazi euthanasia program.
 He also took the opportunity to register his opposition and objections to the way the program was carried out.

 In the 1950s, Boehm's pension claims from the Giessen professorship were rejected by the Hessian State Personnel Office on the grounds that his appointment was invalid due to his close ties to the Nazi regime.
 The Giessen faculty members defended the legality of the appointment, in which they themselves had participated, and Boehm was granted the post of an emeritus professor of human genetics with full pension benefits.
 He continued to reside in Giessen until his death in June 1962.